eliseshaffer/portfolio/src/_posts/2020-05-11-i-switched-back-to-terminal-vim-from-vs-code.md

 layout: post
 title: I Switched Back To Terminal Vim From VS Code
 date: 2020-05-11T20:13:43.322Z
+excerpt: "I'll warn you up front the reason I've switched is superficial and unsatisfying. "
 ---
 I'll warn you up front the reason I've switched is superficial and unsatisfying.